Ohio Western Reserve National Cemetery

 Various Veterans Service Organizations provide military funeral honors.

-Decorative items removed from graves remain the property of the donor but are under the custodianship of the cemetery.
-If not retrieved by donor, they are then governed by the rules for disposal of federal property.
+Durable items removed from graves will be held for one month.
+These items remain property of the donor but are under custodianship of the cemetery.
+If not claimed within 30 days, they are governed by rules for disposal of federal property.

 Ohio Western Reserve National Cemetery is the second national cemetery built in Ohio and the 119th in the national cemetery system.